 9. Wear proper footwear.

-If you’re going to weave path strolling into your life, it’s sensible to invest in a pair of the trail going for walks footwear.
-They differ from road-walking shoes in that they’re frequently beefier to deal with rugged terrain and decrease profile (decrease to the floor), which reduces the risk of ankle rolls with a high heel.
+If you’re going to weave path strolling into your life, it’s sensible to invest in a pair of trail-going walking footwear.
+They differ from road-walking shoes in that they’re frequently beefier to deal with rugged terrain and decreased profile (decrease to the floor), which reduces the risk of ankle rolls with a high heel.
 The rugged tread offers better traction on muddy, wet trails.
-They have to be healthy cushy in the heel but have room inside the toe field.
+They have to be healthy and cushy in the heel but have room inside the toe field.
 Once you’ve got them, deal with them.
-After a wet or muddy run, put off the insoles, wash off the mud, and stuff with newspaper or paper towels to dry.
+After a wet or muddy run, take off the insoles, wash off the mud, and stuff them with newspaper or paper towels to dry.